 Friedrich Nietzsche

-Humans have to work at forgetting the question, this is hard won, and if it is not, they will eternally return to unnecessary self-questioning, self-analysis, projection, introjection and retroflection.
+Humans have to work at forgetting the question, this is hard won, and if it is not, they will eternally return to unnecessary self-questioning, self-analysis, doubt, projection, introjection and retroflection.

 Might a belief in heaven be nothing more than an envy of crows?
 Crows do not know they are bad, and if they did, what has it to do with them?